Islamist insurgency in Benin: Pre-insurgency attacks

+Timeline

 Early attacks

 While jihadist groups held a small temporary presence in northern Benin, particularly along the Burkinabe and Nigerien borders and in the W National Park and Pendjari National Park areas through 2020 and early 2021, the first attack against Beninese forces did not occur until 18 November 2021, in the village of Nadiagou.
 Nadiagou is a strategic location between Fada N'gourma and Tanguiéta and between Niger and Burkina Faso.
 The Nadiagou attacks were preceded by three operations by anti-jihadist allies; the Burkinabe Operation Ougapo 2, the joint Burkinabe-Nigerien Operation Taanli 2, and the Operation Koundalgou 4 by Ghana, Togo, Côte d'Ivoire, and Burkina Faso.
 November 2021 was effectively the start of JNIM attacks on Beninese territory and against Beninese soldiers, with the second attack occurring on 30 November.
 That day, a small skirmish broke out between suspected JNIM militants and Beninese soldiers near the town, killing one and injuring another.
 On 1 December, JNIM militants attacked a Beninese outpost in Porga; nine days later on 10 December, an IED explosion near Porga injured four soldiers.

 Between December 2021 and early 2022, the Beninese government began construction of their "Maginot Line" along the Beninese-Burkinabe border to prevent further jihadist incursions.
 This defense was bolstered in the park areas in Atacora rather than populated places.
 The line was composed of several mobile posts manned by the Beninese Armed Forces (FAB) and a no man's land along the actual Burkinabe-Beninese border.
 Between January and May 2022, there were only several militant and IED attacks against Beninese forces.
 The most notable of these attacks was at W National Park, where eight Beninese soldiers were killed in February.